search ]

 </Files>

 WordPress updates usually contain security fixes.
-If you check your site’s source code, you’ll find that your WordPress version is visible.
+If you check your site’s source code, you will find that your WordPress version is visible in a meta tag.

 This information is available to hackers, giving them insights if they are looking to target sites using older WordPress versions with known vulnerabilities.